FACTBOX-Sports events around the world hit by coronavirus pandemic

 * U.S. Major League Soccer suspended its season. * All soccer in the Netherlands was suspended until the end of March.

-* FIFA and the Asian Football Confederation agreed to postpone Asian World Cup qualifying matches in March and June. * FIFA postponed South American qualifying matches for the 2022 World Cup between March 23-31.
+* FIFA and AFC agreed to postpone Asian World Cup qualifying matches in March and June. * FIFA postponed South American qualifying matches for the 2022 World Cup between March 23-31.

 * Spain's Copa del Rey final between Athletic Bilbao and Real Sociedad (April 18) was postponed. * New seasons in the Chinese, Japanese and South Korean leagues were postponed.

-* Australia's A-League banned fans from matches for the rest of the season. * A four-team event in Doha featuring Croatia, Portugal, Belgium and Switzerland (March 26-30) was cancelled.
+* Australia's A-League banned fans from matches for the rest of the season. * A four-team event in Doha featuring Croatia, Portugal, Belgium and Switzerland (March 26-30) was canceled.

-* Tickets are not being sold for the Euro 2020 qualifying playoff semi-finals between Bulgaria and Hungary, and Bosnia and Northern Ireland. * Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
-The start of the knockout rounds was moved back to September.
+* Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
+The start of the knockout rounds was moved back to September. * The Asian Football Confederation postponed all AFC Cup 2020 matches scheduled for March and April.

-* The state championships of Rio de Janeiro and Sao Paulo, the two biggest in Brazil, were suspended on Monday, the former for 15 days and the latter until further notice. * All events organised by the Russian Football Union (RFS), including Russian Premier League fixtures, scheduled between March 17-April 10 have been cancelled.
+* The state championships of Rio de Janeiro and Sao Paulo, the two biggest in Brazil, were suspended on March 16, the former for 15 days and the latter until further notice. * All events organized by the Russian Football Union, including Russian Premier League fixtures, between March 17-April 10 were canceled.

-* CAF have postponed the African Nations Championship, a national team tournament for home-based players only, that was due to be staged in Cameroon from April 4–25.
+* CAF postponed the African Nations Championship, a national team tournament for home-based players only (Cameroon; April 4–25).
 OTHER SPORTS

 ARCHERY * International archery has been suspended until April 30, which will affect qualification for the Tokyo 2020 Olympics.